redblacktree/remotelock/README.md

 There are five scripts to be run in sequence:

+1. `auth.py` logs in to your RemoteLock account and saves a session.
 1. `collect.py` collects all of the lock data for a specified lock.
 1. `filter.py` filters the events to the events that are relevant to the user in question.
-1. `summarize.py` summarizes the output of `filter.py` by calculating the difference in times from unlock to final lock.
-1. `summarize.py` prepares a CSV file that can be uploaded to REPStracker.
+1. `summarize.py` summarizes the output of `filter.py` by calculating the difference in times from unlock to final lock and prepares a CSV file that can be uploaded to REPStracker.
 1. `archive.py` saves all intermediate files in a zip file, stripping sensitive data

 I recommend that you retain the intermediate files used by these scripts in your records. `archive.py` will create a zip archive of the intermediate files. **Save this file in your records.** This guards against the possibility that some logic in the script is incorrect and allows you to fully audit the resulting data should the need arise.
 Cheap insurance.